labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step2.md

 ERROR: ValueError("invalid literal for int() with base 10: 'n/a'")
 ```

-Here, we're catching a real exception from a failed operation and then throwing that exception into our coroutine, which handles it as expected.
+Here, we first try to convert the string `'n/a'` to an integer, which raises a `ValueError`.
+We catch this exception and then use the `throw()` method to pass it to the coroutine.
+The coroutine catches the exception and prints the error message.

 ### Experiment 4: Verifying the Coroutine Continues Running